Defence Evaluation & Research Agency (DERA)

 QINETIQ

-QinetiQ (Formerly known as the Defence Evaluation & Research Agency) From 1 April 1995, the Defence Evaluation & Research Agency (DERA) assumed the responsibilities of its predecessor the Defence Research Agency (DRA).
+From 1 April 1995, the Defence Evaluation & Research Agency (DERA) assumed the responsibilities of its predecessor the Defence Research Agency (DRA).
 DERA changed its title to QinetiQ on 2 July 2001.

 The name QinetiQ has been derived from the scientific term, kinetic (phonetic: ki'ne tik), which means 'relating to or caused by motion'.
-This in turncomes from the Greek, kinetikos based on 'kineo' which means 'to move'.
+This in turn comes from the Greek, kinetikos based on 'kineo' which means 'to move'.

 Following the 2001 restructuring, certain functions of DERA, encompassing the majority of the organisation's capabilities for defence and security and amounting to approximately three quarters of DERA, were formed into QinetiQ Limited, an entity which is a wholly-owned subsidiary of QinetiQ Group plc.
 In February 2006 QinetiQ was listed on the London Stock Exchange with a market capitalisation of £1.3 billion.

-A quarter of QinetiQ has been retained within the MOD as the Defence Science and Technology Laboratory (DSTL) to manage the research programme and the International Research Collaboration, along with other sensitive areas such as CBD (Chemical & Biological Defence), Porton Down.
+A quarter of QinetiQ has been retained within the MoD as the Defence Science and Technology Laboratory (DSTL) to manage the research programme and the International Research Collaboration, along with other sensitive areas such as CBD (Chemical & Biological Defence), Porton Down.

 Integrated Services (formerly Complex Managed Services)